 Folks graduated from the University of South Carolina (USC) in 1997 with a B.A. in History and Philosophy and received his Master’s degree in Mass Communication from USC two years later.

-Sic lives with his smokin’ hot wife and adorable family in Columbia, S.C., where he enjoys losing in chess, singing in the shower and cheering for his beloved Indianapolis Colts.
+Sic lives with his smokin’ hot wife and five adorable kids in Columbia, S.C., where he enjoys losing in chess, singing in the shower and cheering for his beloved University of South Carolina Gamecocks, Indianapolis Colts and Chicago Blackhawks.

 You can e-mail Sic Willie at firstname.lastname@example.org.